scmscomb/scmscomb.github.io/index.md

 ## Past Talks from this Semester
 Check [past talks](past) for the full list of past talks with all details.

+### Apr 8, 2022: [Ruonan Li](https://teacher.nwpu.edu.cn/m/2018010102) (Northwestern Polytechnical University)
+_**Properly colored cycles in edge-colored graphs and directed cycles in digraphs**_      [video](https://www.bilibili.com/video/BV1NA4y197nk)

+A graph is called properly colored if adjacent edges are of distinct colors.
+In this talk, we will introduce some results and problems on properly colored cycles from a view of relation between edge-colored graphs and directed graphs.

 ### Mar 25, 2022: [Haoran Luo](mailto:haoranl8@illinois.edu) (University of Illinois at Urbana-Champaign)
 _**On the Maximum $F_5$-free Subhypergraphs of $G^3(n,p)$**_     [video](https://www.bilibili.com/video/BV1qq4y1v7HN/)     [slides](./slides/2022/20220325_randomF5.pdf)